unit9/django-data-sync/README.md

 Please use this at your own risk of data lost when syncing, or you can do rigorous testing at your development phase.

+Export can be protected with Auth Token, but I still encourage you to not sync sensitive data.

 ## Features

 - enables you to sync insensitive data between the same Django environments